 - T1: 2:24, T2: 1:04

-Bia is compensating me to wear test and share my thoughts about the Bia GPS Multi-Sport Watch.
-But I will be returning the watch at the end of the test period.
+Bia sent me a unit to wear test and asked me share my thoughts about the Bia GPS Multi-Sport Watch.
 I’m always honest about my experiences.
 Seriously.
 For more information, read my disclosure policy.